The Mergers & Acquisitions Review: United Kingdom

 i Takeover Panel: changes to the Takeover Code and practice

-As noted in the previous edition of The Mergers & Acquisitions Review, there have been recent amendments to Rule 29 and the approval of provisional legislation that will come into force following the UK's exit from the EU on 31 December 2020.
+As noted in previous editions of The Mergers & Acquisitions Review, there have been recent amendments to Rule 29 and the approval of provisional legislation that came into force following the United Kingdom's exit from the European Union on 31 December 2020.
+There have also been long-awaited changes to the Code relating to conditions to offers and the offer timetable.

 On 17 October 2018, the Takeover Panel introduced a series of amendments to Rule 29 (on asset valuations).
 The amendments do not materially alter the current application of Rule 29; rather, the changes primarily codify existing practice and provide increased clarification.
 Subject to some remaining variations, the amendments broadly bring Rule 29 in line with Rule 28 (on profit forecasts).
 These variations include, for example, the requirement for parties to undertake asset valuations fully; unlike Rule 28, there is no cover for ordinary course profit forecasts, which enable parties to circumvent the reporting requirements under Rule 28.

-We have seen an expansion of Foreign Direct Investment (FDI) screening regimes across the globe, a trend that was growing pre-crisis but has been accelerated to deal with issues highlighted by the pandemic and growing concern about investment from potentially hostile states.
-In June 2020, the UK government expanded its powers under the Enterprise Act 2002 to enable it to intervene on public interest grounds in transactions that might affect the UK's pandemic response, which could extend beyond the immediate health response to businesses active in internet services and the food supply chain, for example.
+We have seen an expansion of foreign direct investment (FDI) screening regimes across the globe, a trend that was growing pre-crisis but has been accelerated to deal with issues highlighted by the pandemic and growing concern about investment from potentially hostile states.
+In June 2020, the UK government expanded its powers under the Enterprise Act 2002 to enable it to intervene on public interest grounds in transactions that might affect the United Kingdom's pandemic response, which could extend beyond the immediate health response to businesses active in internet services and the food supply chain, for example.
 The UK government has also expanded its ability to intervene in transactions in certain parts of the technology sector.
-It has also reaffirmed its intention to implement a wider foreign investment regime in a new National Security and Investment Bill, initially published in July 2018 and set out in the Queen's Speech in December 2019, while the EU Commission is also consulting on a new bloc-level one-stop-shop system to review foreign-subsidised acquisitions and the impact of foreign subsidies on EU markets.
+It has also reaffirmed its intention to implement a wider foreign investment regime in a new National Security and Investment Bill, initially published in July 2018 and set out in the Queen's Speech in December 2019.
+The National Security and Investment Act 2021 was introduced to Parliament in November 2020 and received Royal Assent on 29 April 2021.
+Under the Act, a new statutory regime for government scrutiny of, and intervention in, acquisitions and investments – to protect national security – will be established.
+Notably, the Act includes five-year retrospective call-in powers, allowing for post-completion review of transactions that have not been notified to the government.

 Foreign involvement in M&A transactions